Interleague play: Interleague play introduced

 In 2007, two teams – the Los Angeles Dodgers and the Baltimore Orioles – played six games with more than one interleague opponent.
 The Dodgers played both the Toronto Blue Jays and the Los Angeles Angels while the Orioles played both the Arizona Diamondbacks and the Washington Nationals.
 This happened again in 2012 as the New York Yankees played both the New York Mets and the Atlanta Braves for six games.
 The Miami Marlins also did this, playing both the Tampa Bay Rays and Boston Red Sox for six games each.

 The first Civil Rights Game was an exhibition interleague game between the Cleveland Indians and St. Louis Cardinals at AutoZone Park in Memphis on March 31, 2007.
 The first regular season Civil Rights Game was an interleague game between the Chicago White Sox and Cincinnati Reds at Great American Ball Park on June 20, 2009.

 Since the introduction of interleague play, two teams have shifted leagues: the Milwaukee Brewers from the American League to the National League in 1998, and the Houston Astros from the National League to the American League in 2013.
 As a result, a 2013 interleague series between the two teams made it the first time that two teams faced each other in an interleague series after both teams previously faced each other in an interleague series representing opposite leagues: the two teams met from September 1–3, 1997 (Houston in NL, Milwaukee in AL), then again from June 18–20, 2013 (Houston in AL, Milwaukee in NL).
 In both instances, the series took place in Houston, with the team representing the American League winning 2–1.
-From 1998 to 2012, both teams were division opponents in the National League Central.
+From 1998 to 2012, both teams were division opponents in the National League Central (which had six teams at the time, while the American League West only had four).

-For the 2020 season, all interleague games featured the DH, as the National League used the rule for the first time in its history due to health and safety measures related to the COVID-19 pandemic.
+For the 2020 season, all interleague games featured the DH, as the National League used the rule as an experiment due to health and safety measures related to the COVID-19 pandemic.
 The DH became permanent in the NL for the 2022 season.